nonnb/nonnb.github.io/SmartGit/Latest/DevelopmentProcesses/Feature-Flow.md

 - You need to tell SmartGit which trunk ('main') branches (e.g. `main`, `develop` or `master`) that you will usually be starting new features from.
 - Feature flow will ensure that you are up to date with the selected from trunk branch before allowing you to continue.
 - If the trunk branch Require that any merge conflicts be resolved, rather than having to resolve them after the new feature has been pushed to the remote and a new pull request opened.
+- Local feature branch names are not reserved on the remote when starting features

 ## Configuring Feature Flow